 Tea has been a part of our culture for thousands of years.
 When you wake up to a cup of tea, you know that it boosts your mood.
 But, do you know other amazing things it can do for your overall health?

-All non-herbal teas are made from the leaves of the tea plant, Camellia sinensis.
-The variations in the processing steps make them different.
-For example, some of them undergo oxidation, while others don’t.
+All non-herbal teas are made from the leaves of the plant Camellia sinensis.
+Differences in the processing of the leaves make different types of tea.
+For example, some leaves undergo oxidation, while others don’t.
 The caffeine in these teas improves your brain function.1 Other herbal teas like peppermint tea and chamomile tea are made from the infusion of herbs, fruits, or spices in hot water.
 And they do not contain caffeine.
-Stay here to know more about different types of tea and their benefits.
+Read on to know more about different types of tea and their benefits.

 1. Green Tea

-- Green tea is rich in powerful antioxidants called polyphenols.3 These antioxidants are capable of neutralizing free radicals, thus, preventing damages they create such as heart disease and aging.
+- Prevents heart disease and aging: Green tea is rich in powerful antioxidants called polyphenols.3 Polyphenols neutralize damaging free radicals, preventing health problems like heart disease and the natural process of aging.

-- The presence of catechin polyphenols, particularly epigallocatechin gallate (EGCG) in green tea lowers bad cholesterol (LDL).4
+- Stabilizes cholesterol: The presence of catechin type of polyphenols, particularly epigallocatechin gallate (EGCG) in green tea lowers bad cholesterol (LDL).4

-- Apart from lowering cholesterol, this widely consumed beverage may reduce blood pressure, another heart disease risk factor.5
+- Lowers blood pressure: This widely consumed beverage may reduce blood pressure, another heart disease risk factor.5

-- You may have heard green tea can burn calories.
+- Supports weight management: You may have heard green tea can burn calories.
 The catechins or EGCG – caffeine mixture may have a small positive effect on weight loss and weight management.9 However, more research is needed to prove it.

 - Children should not drink green tea as there are no studies on its pediatric use.10

-- Sometimes it may interact with other medications like adenosine, benzodiazepines, and birth control pills.11
+- Sometimes green tea may cross-interact with medications like adenosine, benzodiazepines, and birth control pills.11

-- If you suffer from liver problems, kidney problems, heart problems, or high blood pressure, talk to your practitioner before you use green tea.12
+- If you suffer from liver, kidney, or heart problems or hypertension, talk to your health practitioner before you drink green tea.12

-- Drinking more than five cups of green tea a day may lead to more risks rather than benefits.13
+- Drinking more than 5 cups of green tea a day may lead to more risks rather than benefits.13

 2. Black Tea

-The tea leaves are oxidized completely during the production process of black tea.
+Tea leaves are oxidized completely during the production process of black tea.
 And this oxidation stage provides the aroma, flavor, and color to it.
+Here are some ways black tea can benefit you:

-- Moreover, polyphenols may limit the absorption of cholesterol in the intestine.
-Thus, it significantly lowers LDL cholesterol, especially in people with higher cardiovascular risk.15
+- Lowers LDL-C: Tea polyphenols may limit the intestinal absorption of cholesterol.
+It can, thus, significantly lower LDL cholesterol, especially in people with a higher cardiovascular risk.15

-- Are you worried about cigarette smoke-induced lung injury?
+- Protects the lungs: Are you worried about cigarette smoke-induced lung injury?
 Include black tea in your diet.
-A research study on animals has indicated that supplementation of black tea can prevent such damage.16
+A research study on animals has indicated that consumption of black tea can prevent such damage.16

-- Apart from these benefits, the presence of fluorine in black tea can prevent your teeth from decay.
+- Inhibits dental decay: The presence of fluorine in black tea can prevent our teeth from decay.

-- Supporting beneficial intestinal microflora, it also protects you from intestinal disorders.17
+- Supports gastrointestinal health: Supporting the growth of beneficial intestinal microflora, black tea protects us from intestinal disorders.17

-- Too much black tea (more than five cups a day) is not safe.
+- Too much black tea (more than 5 cups a day) is not safe.

 - Black tea which contains more than 10 grams of caffeine is likely unsafe.
 This high amount may cause death or other harmful side effects.